booleanbites/houzi-doc/_docs/houzi-builder/6_customize-home.md

 <img src="../../images/home-edit-section-screenshot.png" alt="home-edit-section-screenshot" title="home-edit-section-screenshot" width=300 height=600 border= "1px solid"/>

-  You can perform following opertions in editing a section:
+You can perform following opertions while *editing* a section:
 - You can change the **Widget Type** of any section.
 - You can **Rename** any section.
 - You can change the **Design** of any Property related section.
 -  You can change the **Listing Type** of any Property related section (e.g. you can show *all properties* or just the properties based on their *property_type* or *property_status* etc.).
 -  You can change the **Listing Type Value** of any Property related section (e.g. you can show *all properties* of particular selected Listing Type or just the properties based on that selected Listing Type Value (i.e. if selected Listing Type is *Property_type*, you can choose the selected Listing Type Value to be *all* or one of the selected Listing Type values (e.g. apartment, office etc.))).

 ---